Geotechnical Earthquake Engineering

 Institution: DICAr, University of Pavia

-Duration: From March to June 2021 (60 hours of classes + 8 hours of tutoring)
+Duration: Tentatively from 8th of March to 16th of June 2023 (60 hours of classes + 8 hours of tutoring)

 Office hours: Fri 4–6 PM or by appointment